 Capital Gains Tax is a tax on the difference between the value of the asset when the deceased bought it and the value of the asset when you received it under the Will.

-It is important to know the value of chattels of the deceased, so that the beneficiaries are able to ascertain whether there is any Capital Gains Tax payable, or whether the chattels are exempt from Capital Gains Tax.
+It is important to know the value of chattels of the deceased so that the beneficiaries are able to ascertain whether there is any Capital Gains Tax payable, or whether the chattels are exempt from Capital Gains Tax.
 For example, most personal use chattels such as furniture are exempt from Capital Gains Tax, as long as their value was less than the statutory amount when they were purchased by the deceased.
-However, some collectable items such as jewellery and artwork may be liable to Capital Gains Tax.
+However, some collectible items such as jewelry and artwork may be liable to Capital Gains Tax.

 If the deceased died without a valid Will, then the deceased’s Estate will be distributed in accordance with the laws of intestacy set out in the Succession Act.
 The value of the chattels in the Estate will need to be known, in order for the distribution to statutory beneficiaries.
 Depending on the intended beneficiaries the statutory rules leave assets of a certain value to the deceased person’s spouse (in certain circumstances)which requires the value of the assets of the deceased to be known.